Recipe Overview

 Cook Time: 25 minutes

-Satisfying and flavorful, this lentil salad recipe with feta, lemon, and parsley is perfect for meal prep days and stores well in the fridge for healthy eating all week.
+Satisfying and flavorful, this lentil salad recipe with feta cheese, crisp veggies, and zesty red wine vinaigrette is perfect for meal prep.
+Make it ahead for healthy to-go lunches.

 Save this recipe!